 Jeroen van Ameijde

-Jeroen van Ameijde is a Unit Master at the Architectural Association and partner and director at Urban Systems, responsible for the management, research and design direction of the office.
-He has coordinated and co-directed the design and development of several large scale projects with clients and collaborators in China, including the 400,000 m2 ‘Changyuan CBD Mall’ complex, the ‘Yung Gardens’ and ‘East Gardens’ residential projects and several design research projects including the Changyuan CBD Masterplan, the ‘Changsha Northstar Delta’ project and the Yung Gardens Science Museum.
+Jeroen van Ameijde is a founding partner and acting director at Urban Systems, responsible for the management, research and design direction of the office.
+He has coordinated and co-directed the design and development of several large scale projects with clients and collaborators in China, including the 400,000 m2 ‘Changyuan CBD Mall’ complex, the ‘Yung Gardens’ and ‘East Gardens’ residential projects and urban design projects including the Changyuan CBD Masterplan, the ‘Changsha Northstar Delta’ project and the Changsha International Communication District masterplan.

-Brendon Carlin is a Unit Master at the Architectural Association and partner and director at Urban Systems, responsible for management, research and design direction of the office.
+Brendon Carlin is a Unit Master and PhD candidate at the Architectural Association and co-founder of Urban Systems Office.
 He has coordinated and co-directed the design of several large scale projects with clients and collaborators, including the 238m tall, 290,000 square meter, mixed use ‘Changyuan CBD Towers’ complex, the currently under construction 5.5 million square meter ‘Changyuan CBD Masterplan’, the ‘Twin Towers’ and the ‘Changsha Northstar Delta’ projects.

-Yan received a RIBA part 1 qualification from the Architectural Association School of Architecture in London and received a masters degree from the University of Cambridge for Planning, Growth and Regeneration at the Land Economy Department, completing his dissertation on the structural social and economic changes related to large scale urbanisation projects in China.
+Yan received a RIBA part 1 qualification from the Architectural Association School of Architecture in London and received a Masters degree from the University of Cambridge for Planning, Growth and Regeneration at the Land Economy Department, completing his dissertation on the structural social and economic changes related to large scale urbanisation projects in China.